-I used to play squash with Percy Grainger at Columbia University, his alma mater, my good friend from long ago, who died as the result of a terrible bicycle accident on a Manhattan street.
+I used to play squash at Columbia University with Percy Grainger with my good friend from long ago, who died as the result of a terrible bicycle accident on a Manhattan street.
 He was a playwright and as I am lighting designer, we had much in common and spent much time together.

 Columbia University is a good place to observe, wander into whatever buildings you can, feel the vibe.
 Check out Barnard across Broadway, even attend a basketball game.
 That’s a really fun thing to do.